 As the name suggests, a single family office oversees the investments and wealth management activities of a single individual or family.
 The staff count and portfolio structure of a single family office can vary greatly from one firm to another, and often depends on the size of the family’s assets and how they made their wealth to begin with.
 For example, a family who accumulated their wealth in leading a private equity firm may allocate heavier to alternative investments and private capital while a family who made their fortune over decades in the oil and gas industry might favor commodities or a more traditional investment profile in equities and fixed income.

 A multi-family office supports multiple families’ wealth rather than just one, but still provides the full needs of managing family wealth.
+This type of structure is perfect for affluent families with significant net worth but who don’t quite meet the high thresholds of some single family offices.
 While not a regulatory requirement, many multi-family offices are registered investment advisors (RIAs).
 Multi-family offices can offer key cost benefits due to overhead cost and fee sharing among the families.
 As one entity with pooled capital to manage, they can make bigger investments (both directly and via investment managers) and potentially take advantage of smaller management fees due to larger capital commitments.
 This structure and cost sharing therefore makes a family office setup more accessible for families under the typical $100 million net worth threshold.

 The average family office manages $1.1 billion in assets, but a family office’s portfolio depends on the background of the family office and the family’s expertise and personal preferences.